Shahid Malik

-Shahid Rafique Malik (شاہد رفیق ملک نے; born 24 November 1967) is a British technology and media industry chairman and former politician.
+Shahid Rafique Malik (شاہد رفیق ملک نے; born 24 November 1967) is a British media executive and former politician.
 A member of the Labour Party, he was Member of Parliament (MP) for Dewsbury from 2005 to 2010.

 The son of the mayor of Burnley, Malik studied business at Durham University.
 Prior to his election to parliament, Malik worked in the urban development, communities and education sectors.
 Elected at the 2005 general election, Malik and Sadiq Khan were the first British-born Muslims to be elected to parliament.
 (Note: Chaudhry Mohammad Sarwar became the first Muslim elected to parliament at the 1997 general election but was born in Pakistan.)

 In 2007, Malik became Britain's first Muslim government minister.
 Initially responsible for the Department for International Development from 2007 to 2008, he subsequently served at the Ministry of Justice from 2008 to 2009 and Department for Communities and Local Government from 2009 to 2010.
 In his last ministerial role, he led the British government's efforts in fighting extremism; overseeing race, faith, and community cohesion; developing the Thames Gateway; and managing the Fire and Rescue Service.
 He lost his seat at the 2010 general election.

 Early life and education

 Malik was born in Burnley, Lancashire, in 1967.
 His father Rafique Malik was a district councillor between 1976 and 2006 and a mayor of Burnley, having emigrated from Pakistan in the 1960s.
 Malik is one of seven siblings.

-He attended Barden High School and Burnley Sixth Form Centre before studying Business Studies at the South Bank Polytechnic in London and then became a postgraduate at Durham University.
+He attended Barden High School and Burnley Sixth Form Centre before studying Business Studies at the South Bank Polytechnic in London but formally graduated from Durham University.